Tau Boötis b

-Tau Boötis b, or more precisely Tau Boötis Ab, is an extrasolar planet approximately 51 light-years away.
-The planet and its host star is one of the planetary systems selected by the International Astronomical Union as part of NameExoWorlds, their public process for giving proper names to exoplanets and their host star (where no proper name already exists).
-The process involved public nomination and voting for the new names, and the IAU planned to announce the new names in mid-December 2015.
-However, the IAU annulled the vote as the winning name was judged not to conform with the IAU rules for naming exoplanets.
+Tau Boötis b, or more precisely Tau Boötis Ab, is an extrasolar planet approximately 51 light-years away, around the primary star of the Tau Boötis system in the constellation of Boötes.
+It was one of the first exoplanets to be discovered.
+It is a hot Jupiter, with about six times the mass of Jupiter and completing an orbit around its star in just 3.3 days.

 Discovery

 Discovered in 1996, the planet is one of the first extrasolar planets found.
 It was discovered orbiting the star Tau Boo (HR 5185) by Paul Butler and his team (San Francisco Planet Search Project) using the highly successful radial velocity method.
 Since the star is visually bright and the planet is massive, it produces a very strong velocity signal of 469 ± 5 metres per second, which was quickly confirmed by Michel Mayor and Didier Queloz from data collected over 15 years.
 It was later confirmed also by the AFOE Planet Search Team.

+The planet and its host star was one of the planetary systems selected by the International Astronomical Union as part of NameExoWorlds, their public process for giving proper names to exoplanets and their host star (where no proper name already exists).
+The process involved public nomination and voting for the new names, and the IAU planned to announce the new names in mid-December 2015.
+However, the IAU annulled the vote as the winning name was judged not to conform with the IAU rules for naming exoplanets.